 The fabric of the kids bed sheets needs careful consideration, as this is what touches your child’s skin.
 Cotton percale sheets are the most popular.
 It is soft on the skin and durable (can withstand repeated washing).

 Although can stylize the room, it is not recommended as crib and toddler bed sheets.
-However faux silk sheets would be a great addition in a teen girl's room.
+However silk sheets would be a great addition in a teen girl's room.

 There are different types of cotton sheets – combed cotton, Egyptian cotton, pima cotton – choose based on the feel of the fabric.
 Keep an eye on your budget.